sagemathinc/cocalc/notes/final_push.md

 - (2:00?) [ ] way to browse other people's projects
 - (0:45?) [ ] sagews: javascript(once=True) isn't respected; needs to use a different channel... (broadcast?)
 - (0:45?) [ ] sagews: in %md cell mode, bold is nearly invisible due to some CSS error.
 Ugh.

+- (2:00?) [ ] make caching of newly created blank projects something that is stored in the database, not the hub.

 - (?) [ ] some logs get HUGE:
 wstein@u:~/salvus/salvus/data/logs$ du -sch *